infobloxopen/terraform-provider-bloxone/docs/data-sources/dns_auth_zones.md

 Read-Only:

 - `created_at` (String) Time when the object has been created.
+- `dnssec_keys` (Attributes List) The list of DNSSEC keys used by the _AuthZone_ for zone signing. (see [below for nested schema](#nestedatt--results--dnssec_keys))
+- `dnssec_status` (String) Read Only.
+DNSSEC status indicates the current DNSSEC signing status of the zone.
+Possible values: - _UNSIGNED_: The zone is not signed with DNSSEC - _SIGNED_: The zone is fully signed with DNSSEC - _ROLLOVER_IN_PROGRESS_: DNSSEC key rollover is currently in progress - _SIGN_IN_PROGRESS_: The zone is currently being signed with DNSSEC - _UNSIGN_IN_PROGRESS_: The zone is currently being unsigned (DNSSEC removal in progress)
 - `external_providers` (Attributes List) list of external providers for the auth zone. (see [below for nested schema](#nestedatt--results--external_providers))
+- `external_providers_metadata` (Map of String) External DNS providers metadata.
 - `id` (String) The resource identifier.
 - `inheritance_assigned_hosts` (Attributes List) The list of the inheritance assigned hosts of the object. (see [below for nested schema](#nestedatt--results--inheritance_assigned_hosts))
-- `mapped_subnet` (String) Reverse zone network address in the following format: \"ip-address/cidr\".
+- `mapped_subnet` (String) Reverse zone network address in the following format: "ip-address/cidr".
 Defaults to empty.
 - `mapping` (String) Zone mapping type.
 Allowed values:  * _forward_,  * _ipv4_reverse_.  * _ipv6_reverse_.
 Defaults to forward.
 - `parent` (String) The resource identifier.
 - `protocol_fqdn` (String) Zone FQDN in punycode.